FaiHomjandee/Improved-Random-Forest/README.md

 My master thesis at Chulalongkorn University 2019
 I did the mixed of Minority Condensation Decisition Tree, and Standard Decisiton Tree for classification of imbalanced problems

-Purpose of our project is tried to imoprove a popular classifier named as Random Forest (RF).
+Purpose of our project is tried to improve a popular classifier named as Random Forest (RF).
 We fixed the problem of Decision Treev(DT) which they are collected within RF.
-Its classify return low of accuracy when it face with complex of imformation as a imbalanced of the dataset.
+Its classify return low of accuracy when they face with complex of imformation as a imbalanced of the dataset.